 Scarborough Health Network’s (SHN) Annette Harris, for one!

 As a Behavioural Support Ontario (BSO) Acute Care Registered Nurse, these are just some of the tools and activities Annette counts on to address responsive behaviours in patients with dementia or neurocognitive conditions.

 BSO care providers have supported patients in community settings since 2010,

 As Scarborough Health Network (SHN) continues to invest in the specific health needs of our community, patients and families can now access their health care appointments from wherever is most convenient through VirtualVisits, thanks to an expanded partnership with the Ontario Telemedicine Network (OTN).

-SHN’s Cardio-Oncology clinic kicked off this service expansion on June 21,
+SHN’s Cardio-Oncology clinic kicked off this service expansion on June 21, with Dr.

 Photograph by Sam Santos for George Pimentel Photography / Courtesy of Shaftesbury

 Dr. Chang presented on research that is testing the impact of an original virtual reality game on reducing anxiety in children who are undergoing day surgery for the first time, at a press conference in June.
 This work is in association with Shaftesbury,